 Definition and Usage of Bill of Exchange / Draft :

 Bill of exchange is one of the most hard-to-understand concept in trade finance terms.
-As a result it would be more meaningful if we start with the definition of the bill of exchange.
+I guess, you will get my point if I will be starting to explain bill of exchange with its formal definition.

-Important Note 1 : There are two main international laws exist that govern bill of exchange as a financial instrument in international trade transactions.
+Important Note 1 : Two major legal traditions, common law and civil law, govern bill of exchange slightly different as a financial instrument in international trade transactions.

 Bills of Exchange Act (1882) : Bills of Exchange Act (1882) is valid for United Kingdom, Ireland, commonwealth nations such as Australia, India, New Zealand etc..